 “When thou seest an Eagle, thou seest a portion of genius; lift up thy head!” – William Blake

-For the past 15 years I have spent much of my research time collaborating with scientists from West Virginia University, USGS, Hawk Mountain Sanctuary, Cellular Tracking Technologies, and others to better understand and quantitatively model how golden eagle flight is influenced by terrain and weather conditions during migration.
+For the past 15 years I have spent much of my research time working to better understand and quantitatively model how golden eagle flight is influenced by terrain and weather conditions during migration.
 This work is particularly relevant because wind energy development is rapidly expanding throughout North America, particularly in areas used extensively by golden eagles.
 They are known to be vulnerable to turbine strikes at some wind farms in the western US.
-Currently I am serving on the technical support team for an NREL project “Predicting Golden Eagle Interactions with Wind Farms”, and will have a joint appointment with NREL next year during my sabbatical to work on the project.
+Currently I have a joint appointment with NREL collaborating on a Wyoming-based project “Predicting Golden Eagle Interactions with Wind Farms”.
+Other important collaborators include scientists from USGS, Conservation Science Global, and Hawk Mountain Sanctuary.